16 Nov What Types of Dental Issues Can Invisalign Fix?

 Sometimes your mouth simply doesn’t have enough room to properly support all of your teeth.
 This causes your teeth to become crowded, and they could overlap each other or become very tightly spaced.
 Wisdom teeth that do not become impacted can also cause crowding if there is not enough space for them.

 Crowding often leads to crooked teeth, but in some cases the teeth can erupt from the gums already crooked.
 Crowding and crookedness make it difficult to remove plaque with floss and a toothbrush.
 Invisalign can fix both crowded and crooked teeth to straighten your smile so you can brush and floss more effectively.

 Invisalign cannot fix severe cases of spacing and bite problems.
 If you have an extreme overbite, underbite, crossbite, or open bite, you may need metal braces or corrective surgery.
 Traditional braces may also be more effective if you have significant gaps between your teeth, if there’s extensive crowding, or if your teeth are badly crooked.

 Invisalign in Prescott, Arizona

 Thinking about aligning your smile?
 We’d be happy to take a look at your mouth and let you know whether you’re a good candidate for Invisalign.
 At Prescott Dentistry, we want to help you achieve healthier teeth and gums through simple and effective teeth straightening.
-Give us a call at 928-445-1660 today to schedule a free consultation.
+Give us a call at 928-445-1660 today to schedule a consultation.